Is Your Pet Itchy? They may have Allergic Dermatitis.

 Once the source of the irritation has been determined, an appropriate and personalised treatment plan will be outlined.
 Sometimes, the allergy can be managed quickly; however, sometimes, it can be a slow process requiring careful management from everybody in your household.
 Visit your nearest Greencross Vets to treat your pet.

-How is atopic Dermatitis Treated?
+How is Atopic Dermatitis Treated?

 The treatment of atopic dermatitis is largely dependent on the underlying cause.
 It often consists of providing immediate short-term relief through medication.
 The medications commonly used are steroids and antihistamines.
 They may include injections, tablets, shampoos, or conditioners to allow the skin to return to normal while the cause of the allergy is brought under control.
 Your vet will prescribe a detailed treatment plan to help your pet, which may involve a change in diet.